Genetically modified runners

 Far left are eggplants.
 In the middle is Swiss chard.
 On the right, carrots.

 It’d probably be boring and monotonous for most people, but most days my dinner is a big salad with many ingredients from April to December.
 I’ve been doing it for years, yet I still look forward to my big green meal in the evening.
-Other fruits and vegetables I grow are frozen, and I use them to make various dishes during winter.
+I freeze other fruits and vegetables that I grow and use them to make various dishes during winter.

-However, I have a weakness for sweets.
-Because of this, I generally don’t keep them around because I’d devour them in no time.
+However, I have a weakness for sweets and usually don’t keep them around because I’d devour them in no time.
 But I got around this rigid policy a few evenings ago.

 I was hankering for something sweet, and I wanted it now, so a drive to the store or baking something was out of the question.